 Take a look at Fundrise, my favorite real estate investing platform for both accredited and non-accredited investors alike.
 Anybody can invest with institutional real estate investors today.
 The single-family real estate segment is booming with rising rents, rising property prices, and lower vacancies.

-Fundrise has been around since 2012 and has consistently generated steady historical returns, even during down years in the stock market.
+Fundrise has been around since 2012 and has consistently generated steady historical returns.
 For most people, investing in a diversified real estate fund is one of the best ways to gain real estate exposure.